jaek/comp9311/notes/3-SQL.md

 we can ensure that a given column never contains a negative number, or that a piece of text never contains the phrase ````')DROP TABLE students;````

+From the PostgreSQL docs:
+> Data types are a way to limit the kind of data that can be stored in a table.
+For many applications, however, the constraint they provide is too coarse.
+For example, a column containing a product price should probably only accept positive values.
+But there is no standard data type that accepts only positive numbers.
+Another issue is that you might want to constrain column data with respect to other columns or rows.
+For example, in a table containing product information, there should be only one row for each product number.

 ## Cheat Sheet